albatros13/wikicite/README.md

    4. Github projects [news_domain_labeled](https://github.com/vegetable68/news_domain_labeled) and
       [us-news-domains](https://github.com/ercexpo/us-news-domains) assembled list of 3976 and 5000 news domains, respectively.

-We join top domains from the above resources into a set and classify a citation with given URL as news if it's top domain is in this set.
+We join top domains from the above resources into a set and classify a citation with given URL as news if it's top domain is in this set (containing 22646 entries in total).

 ## Lookup
    Citations that were categorized as 'other' due to the absence of identifiers may still be valid references to books